yegor256/blog/_drafts/events.md

 track, a room for 250-300 listeners, and a very well selected list of speakers.
 I believe that most conferences are shooting themselves in the foot trying to please the audience by inviting too many speakers.
-Instead, do you home work right &mdash; select the best speakers and don't make listeners walk from track to track cursing you for the mediocre speeches.
+Instead, do your homework right &mdash; select the best speakers and don't make listeners walk from track to track cursing you for the mediocre speeches.
 Choosing speakers is your job!
 Don't delegate it to your audience.